5 Steps to Become an Unstoppable Real Estate Investor

-Tina provided a relaxation exercise called the three-step breath that – when practiced repetitively – will allow you to instantly calm down your nervous system when you get anxious, worried, etc. I recommend listening to that part of the podcast here, but here is a summary:
+Tina provided a relaxation exercise called the Three-Step Breath that – when practiced repetitively – will allow you to instantly calm down your nervous system when you get anxious, worried or stressed.
+I recommend listening to that part of the podcast here, but here is a summary:

 - Place your hands on your belly, breath in through your nose, and allow your belly to fill up.
 Then, let out all the breath before you take in the next breath.
 In through your nose, out through your nose.

 - Once you’ve mastered the belly breath, repeat the same process, but this time, the first half of the breath should fill up the belly and the second half should fill up your rib cage.
 Then breathe out, letting the belly go first, followed by the rib cage.